 Also, whether hide or Toshi was Yoshiki's true love created possibly the biggest flame war of X Japan fandom's Ship-to-Ship Combat.
 It's also considered Internet Backdraft, especially if invoked with claiming hide killed himself to punish Toshi or Yoshiki.

 Formerly Fat: One of the more sad examples of this trope.
 All of his family seems to be overweight to some degree (as exemplified in his brother, who is well over 200 pounds at this point), and he was mercilessly abused/teased in school for being a fat child and fat teen.
 As he hit his late teens, he discovered alcohol, bulimia, and possibly amphetamines.
-His weight dropped, he joined his first band Yokosuka Saber Tiger, and from then on felt that he had to maintain perfect thinness to keep the new life as something other than a target of abuse, and even when he had gotten to the point that no one would have cared had he gained weight again, his eating disorders and alcoholism had taken on a life of their own.
+His weight dropped, he joined his first bands Dementia and Yokosuka Saber Tiger, and from then on felt that he had to maintain perfect thinness to keep the new life as something other than a target of abuse, and even when he had gotten to the point that no one would have cared had he gained weight again, his eating disorders and alcoholism had taken on a life of their own.
 It could even be argued that he was a "delayed bullycide" as in, someone so emotionally damaged from the childhood abuse and mockery that he resorted to the behaviors that would in part later on lead to his death.

 Franchise Zombie: LEMONED, Lemoned Plant, and the entire hide "estate" or "empire."
 It can be argued fairly well that Hiroshi Matsumoto has no idea of what hide would have wanted for it, and is solely using it as a personal ATM to gain payment from fans and from artists who admired hide.